sol1drat/neonote/NOTES.md

 # Bugs

+- [ ] Fix early vault caching
+- [ ] Fix editor not updating when renaming currently open file
+- [ ] Editor text coloring

-- [ ] Fix file rename cursor positioning
+- [X] Fix file rename cursor positioning

 - [X] Deleting all files and leaving only dirs doesn't allow to make new files in the root dir
     - Fix Options: